sangle321/sangle321/README.md

 - :telescope:  Major in Computer Science.

-- :seedling:  Interested in AI, Computer Vision, NLP.
+- :seedling:  Interested in AI, Computer Vision, NLP, Django.

 - :mailbox:How to reach me: 🔗